kieranelby/KingOfTheEtherThrone/README.md

 ### Haven't I seen something like this before?

-Yes, probably - there are/were a number of Bitcoin chain games along similar lines (though they normally seemd to involve owning a gem or a special coin).
+Yes, probably - there are/were a number of Bitcoin chain games along similar lines (though they normally seemed to involve owning a magnificent gem or a special coin).

-The difference with Ethereum is that you don't have to trust the author not to run away with the money - instead, you can read the contract and rely on the blockchain to ensure it is executed as written.
+The difference with Ethereum is that you don't have to trust the author not to run away with the money - instead, you can inspect the contract and rely on the blockchain to ensure it is executed as written.

 This contract was somewhat inspired by http://ethereumpyramid.com/ (to which this is in no way affiliated).